-Payment for photographic services can be made by credit card, check, cash, PayPal, Venmo or other means at the time of the shooting session, or when the final photos are delivered, as determined by the Photographer.
+Payment for photographic services can be made by credit card, check, cash, PayPal, Venmo, Zelle or other means at the conclusion of the shooting session, or when the final photos are delivered, as determined by the Photographer.

 CASUAL, CUSTOM, CREATIVE, OR INTERPRETIVE WORK: